dylants/winnings/README.md

 In production mode the application is setup to use minified assets on the client side (along with template caching via Angular).
 [Grunt](http://gruntjs.com/) is used to do this via the grunt `build` task.
-To execute this task, run the following command:
+To execute this build task, run the following command:

 `$ npm run build`